igorwojda/kotlin-coding-challenges/README.md

 # Useful links

-## More codding challenges
+## More coding challenges

 - [GeeksForGeeks](https://practice.geeksforgeeks.org) - large and nicely segregated set of problems.
 - [HackerRank](https://www.hackerrank.com/dashboard) - large set of problems and additional interview problems for business.
-- [Project euler](https://projecteuler.net/archives) - more complex challenges, usually related to mathematics.
-Site already contains 600+ problems and a new code challenge is available very week or two.
-You will probably have to discuss problem with community because solutions are not on the website.
+- [Project Euler](https://projecteuler.net/archives) - more complex challenges, usually related to mathematics.
+The site already contains 600+ problems and a new code challenge is available very week or two.
+You will probably have to discuss the problem with the community because solutions are not on the website.
 - [Advent of code](https://adventofcode.com/2018/events) - one month of various programing problems released daily at the end of the year.
 Fortunately archive of past events is still there.
 - [Code Google Com Codejam](https://code.google.com/codejam/past-contests) - Google Code Jam, calls on programmers around the world to solve challenging, algorithmic puzzles against the clock.
 They publish all the past problems on their website.
 - [CoderByte](https://coderbyte.com/challenges) - 200+ challenges, data structures / algorithms / company interview
   problems segregated by difficulty.
-Unfortunately most of them is only available for premium users.
+Unfortunately most of them are only available for premium users.
 Premium gives you access to premium step-by-step solutions and user solutions.
 - [CodeChef](https://www.codechef.com/problems/school) - contains set of programming problems segregated by difficulty.
 - [LeetCode](https://leetcode.com/problemset/all) - data structures / algorithms / company interview problems segregated
   by difficulty.
-- [Code Forces](http://codeforces.com/problemset) - list of programming puzzles is smaller than other websites, but you will still have plenty problems to solve.
+- [Code Forces](http://codeforces.com/problemset) - list of programming puzzles is smaller than other websites, but you will still have plenty of problems to solve.
-- [Spoj](https://www.spoj.com/problems/classical) - list of programming puzzles is smaller than other websites, but you will still have plenty problems to solve.
+- [Spoj](https://www.spoj.com/problems/classical) - list of programming puzzles is smaller than other websites, but you will still have plenty of problems to solve.

 ## Video courses